Brands Find Ways to Reinvent Themselves for Foreign Markets

 When Americans think of a nice beer, a wide range of local craft beers or major brands may come to mind, but one that is rarely considered is Pabst Blue Ribbon.
 This beer may be an American icon, but, ranking as one of the cheapest beers in the country, it is certainly not an American luxury.

 However, this is not the case in China.
 Pabst Blue Ribbon has taken its authentic reputation as an American Icon and repositioned itself in Asian markets as a luxury beer.
-To an American who ha18k35d2htb09mjpgs never paid more than a dollar for a can of PBR, this may seem ridiculous.
+To an American who has never paid more than a dollar for a can of PBR, this may seem ridiculous.
 However, American exports often already connote luxury and high price point, so by emphasizing its American roots, PBR was able to ride on the wave of other authentically luxury exports from the United States.

 Pabst Blue Ribbon in China is sold in glass bottles, and the ribbon icon, while still maintained, is emblazoned on the bottle in gold rather than the standard blue.
 Pabst Blue Ribbon in Asian markets is also branded as “1844,” the year that is printed in small type on the traditional blue ribbon in the U.S.